 Introduction

 Did you know India ranks among the top countries with fascinating monuments?
 Yes, memorials with the most outstanding designs have been established for the longest time.
-These include Graves for rulers in ancient times.
-However, we still have those established in honour of the legends that make Indian history.
+These include graves for rulers of ancient times.
+However, we still have those established in honor of the legends that make Indian history.

 In the history of India, Shaniwar Wada ranks among the most impressive structures ever built.
 This one outshines the rest with its unique design.
-If you haven’t heard of this structure before, don’t worry because we’ve got you.
+If you haven’t heard of this structure before, do not worry because we’ve got you.
 This iconic monument was constructed early in the 18th century.
-This outstanding monument rests in the centre of Pune.
+This outstanding monument rests in the center of Pune.

-It is always important for every Indian citizen to know and understand the origin, history, and story behind all these historical monuments.
-If not for anything else, at least for the cultural heritage they preserve for our beautiful country India.
+Every Indian citizen should know and understand the origin, history, and story behind historical monuments.
+If not for anything else, at least for the cultural heritage they preserve for our beautiful country, India.

 This article outlines the history and relevant facts about the most outstanding building built in the Medieval era, the Shaniwar Wada.